+The school opened in 1876 at a cost of £2,000.
+It had a capacity for 268 pupils; a large number for the size of the village at that time.
 It continued to serve the village as a first-class educational establishment, educating many of the older residents of the village, until the new Hungate school opened and the old school closed in 1978.

 The Friends of the Old Girls' School now moved forward with drawing up proposals and fund raising to convert the building into a community centre and tearooms.
-The Trust made a number of applications for grant funding using its strength as a community-wide group to support its case and was rewarded with early success with a grant from Tesco Bags of Help to develop the garden area at the front of the building.
+SIECT made a number of applications for grant funding using its strength as a community-wide group to support its case and was rewarded with early success with a grant from Tesco Bags of Help to develop the garden area at the front of the building.
 Meanwhile a former outbuilding at the rear was leased out and developed as a Childrens Nursery, thus bringing in some much needed income.

 On the 1st September 2018 the Old Girls' School Community Centre and Tearoom became fully operational.
-A new Management Group, to be known as MOGS, has been set up to provide Operational Management into the future.
-The Friends Group (FOGS) will continue to provide support and fund raising activities.
+A new Management of the Old Girls' School Group (MOGS) provides Operational Management.
+The Friends of the Old Girls' School Group (FOGS) continues to provide support and fundraising activities.

 The building provides a wide range of community acitivities including exercise classes and activities to help tackle social isolation.
 Room hire helps generate an income, as does leases from the Childcare and Tearoom.